-At 31 March 2014 the council has entered into a number of contracts for the purchase, construction or enhancement of Property, Plant and Equipment.
-The similar commitments at 31 March 2013 were £4.77 million.
-The only major commitment is the replacement of council vehicles of £0.3million.
+At 31 March 2015 the council has not entered into any contracts over £200k for the purchase, construction or enhancement of Property, Plant and Equipment.
+The similar commitments at 31 March 2014 were £0.3million.

 Effects of Changes in Estimates